 Proverbs 3:5 Trust in the Lord with all your heart,and do not rely on your own insight.

 Isaiah 12:2 Surely God is my salvation; I will trust, and will not be afraid, for the Lord God * is my strength and my might; he has become my salvation.

-5. Children could make a What Would Jesus Do bracelet with letter beads and twine, tying knots between each bead to make them stay in place.
+5. Children could make a What Would Jesus Do bracelet (or a love bracelet) with letter beads and twine, tying knots between each bead to make them stay in place.

 6. Children could make ornaments for the Jesus/Easter tree in their Sunday school room.
 For today's lesson, this might include hot gluing stones to thread to hang, or ornaments of scripture from this lesson.

 7. Children could make a banner from felt or fun foam on What Would Jesus Do?

 I hope this helps!
 Thank you for all you do!